 It’s no secret that cybercrime is on the increase.
 Unfortunately, the news headlines about big business and government hackings are only the tip of the iceberg.
 Small to mid-size businesses represent the highest risk for cyber attacks.

-More than half of all reported data breach victims are small to mid-size businesses, which the Small Business Administration defines as having fewer than 500 employees on the payroll.
+More than half of all reported data breach victims are small to mid-size businesses.
+The Small Business Administration defines these companies as having fewer than 500 employees on the payroll.
 That’s most businesses in the U.S.

-Worse, the rise in cybercrime claims has driven rates up.
+Worse, insurance rates are driven up by the rise in cybercrime claims.
 Network security and privacy liability are highly subjective insurance lines, and underwriters have a lot of leeway in setting prices.
 There are several factors that go into the cost of a policy, including the type of business, volume of personally identifiable information, protected health information, credit card data, and the organization’s existing security controls.

 Who’s most at risk and why